-In foreground you can see the fresh water well.
+In the foreground you can see the fresh water well.

 9, 10.
 Threshing barn and cow house from Sadelmakartorp

-Just opposite the stable and the tool shed (and perpendicular to the pig sty),this cattle shed with threshing barn is situated.
-It was moved here from the croft Sadelmakartorp.
+Just opposite the stable and the tool shed (and perpendicular to the pig sty), this cattle shed with a threshing barn is situated.
+It was moved here from the Sadelmakartorp croft.

 cattle shed is narrow and the only light comes from a small aperture with